The number of people renting a home in Victoria is growing.

 The 2016 Census found that almost one in three households were renting.
 In the 20 years to 2016, the number of households renting rose by more than 60 per cent.
 By comparison, over the same period the number of all Victorian households - those renting plus homeowners - increased by just over 40 per cent.

-Renters in private rental housing are typically:
+Renters in the private rental market are typically:

 - living with other renters, either as a couple, in a family or a group household